timmcginley/41936/Assignments/B.md

 * Indication of horizontal stabilizing and vertical load-bearing elements
 * Location and sizes of potential technical rooms and shafts
 * Fire egress
+* Location and sizes of shafts in core

 #### Two alternatives office floor drawings:
 1:200 or appropriate Layout
 * Indication of horizontal stabilizing and vertical load-bearing elements
 * Routing (indicative) of heating, cooling, ventilation, hot and cold water, waste water, and sprinkler if needed.
 Also include electricity/IT/cabling
 * Location and sizes of potential technical rooms and shafts
+* Allocated space (in core) for building services and structural elements, location of shafts and routing of building services elements.
+Explain integration of building services as well as structural and architectural elements.
 * Fire egress

 #### Two alternatives of vertical sections of an office floor: